-Machine interface cordsets provide power to the active transceiver.
+Machine interface cordsets provide power to the emitter/receiver pair.
 Cordsets typically have yellow PVC cables and black overmolds.

-Single-ended (to connect to the machine interface)- QDEG-12..E QD-to-flying lead is used with the 12-pin QD models (model ends in Q12).
+Single-ended (to connect to the machine interface)-QDEG-8..D QD-to-flying lead is used with sensors with a 8-pin M12 QD (model ends in Q8).
+QDEG-12..E QD-to-flying lead is used with sensors with a 12-pin M12 QD (model ends in Q12).